The government has announced a new roadmap for the Employment Rights Bill, revealing that changes could start to happen from this year up until 2027.

 Protection for pregnant workers and new mothers

-There will now be further protection in place to protect pregnant workers, as well as those returning from maternity leave.
+From 2027, there’ll be further protection in place to protect pregnant workers, as well as those returning from maternity leave.
 Further details of how this will work are yet to be announced, but protection from dismissal could be extended for up to six months after returning from maternity leave.

 Fair Work Agency